Quasi-Fermi liquid behavior in a one-dimensional system of interacting spinless fermions: Model and methods

 \section{Model and methods}

 In this work we focus on a 1D, extended, spinless fermion model on the lattice with interactions to first and second neighbors.
 The Hamiltonian is written as:

 with $\tilde n_j = c^\dagger_jc_j - 1/2$ giving the particle-hole symmetric version at $\mu = 0$.
-Parameters $V$ and $V_2$ are the nearest-neighbor and next-nearest-neighbor interactions, respectively, $\mu$ is the chemical potential; all energies are expressed in units of the hopping $t$.
-The $V > 0,\, V_2 > 0$ region was characterized in Ref.~\onlinecite{Mishra} at half-filling.
+Parameters $V$ and $V_2$ are the nearest-neighbor and next-nearest-neighbor interactions, respectively, and $\mu$ is the chemical potential; all energies are expressed in units of the hopping $t$.

+{The phase diagram in the $V > 0,\, V_2 > 0$ region was characterized in Ref.~\onlinecite{Mishra} at half filling using finite-size DMRG.
+Four phases were identified: two charge-density-wave insulating phases, a LL phase, and a bond-order phase.
+The charge-density-wave regions arise when either $V$ or $V_2$ ($V'$ in their notation) is appreciably greater than the other.
+In between these two regions, where $V$ and $V_2$ are comparable, there is a LL phase that transitions into the bond-order phase at higher values of $V$ and $V_2$.}

 According to Ref.~\onlinecite{Rozhkov}, for a generic system of interacting fermions, the qFL state can be stabilized by fine-tuning the interaction couplings such that marginal interactions are nullified.
 The influence of relevant interactions such as umklapp, which occur at commensurate fillings, can be avoided by setting $\mu \neq 0$.
 The remaining \emph{irrelevant} interactions stabilize this unique state.
-In our case, this involves tuning $V$ and $V_2$ with the constraint $V \cdot V_2 < 0$; {\it i.e.} if one is attractive the other is repulsive.
+In our case, this involves tuning $V$ and $V_2$ with the constraint $V \cdot V_2 < 0$; {\it i.e.} if one is attractive, the other is repulsive.